Your ultimate guide to Slack Frontiers Asia Pacific and Europe

-Make sure that you watch our short video below detailing what you need to know to get ready.
-Plus, take a look at our handy guide to Slack Frontiers Asia Pacific and guide to Slack Frontiers Europe to see everything that you can build your day around as an attendee.
-You’ll also learn how to select sessions to view and attend, how to build your own agenda and how to connect with other event attendees – all online on 18th and 19th May.
+Be sure to watch our short video below detailing what you need to know to get ready.
+Plus, check out our handy guide to Slack Frontiers Asia Pacific and guide to Slack Frontiers Europe to see everything you can build your day around as an attendee.
+You’ll also learn how to select sessions to view and attend, how to build your own agenda, and how to connect with other event attendees—all online on May 18 and 19.

 Create your own event